+long-term

-Our strategies Our achievements Our focus for the coming years Ensure sustainability through responsible long-term management Maintained a strong balance sheet.
-Achieved good improvements in our safety performance.
-Maintained a very strong focus on the development and management of our teams.
-Continued to promote diversity in our workplaces, with 60 per cent more self-identified Indigenous employees this year, and 500 new Indigenous employees at Coles alone.
-Continue to foster a more inclusive work environment, with particular focus on diversity (gender, age and ethnicity).
-Increase the number of women in leadership positions across the Group.
-Continue to look after the health, safety and development of our people.
-Minimise our environmental footprint.
-Advanced our executive development, retention and succession programs.
-Continued to actively contribute to the communities in which we operate, where in the 2015 financial year, we made community contributions, both direct and indirect, of \$103 million.
-Contribute positively to the communities in which we operate.
-Provide appropriate governance structures to safeguard future value creation.
+- Maintained a strong balance sheet. - Achieved good improvements in our safety performance. - Maintained a very strong focus on the development and management of our teams. - Continued to promote diversity in our workplaces, with 60 per cent more self-identified Indigenous employees this year, and 500 new Indigenous employees at Coles alone. - Advanced our executive development, retention and succession programs. - Continued to actively contribute to the communities in which we operate, where in the 2015 financial year, we made community contributions, both direct and indirect, of \$103 million.